-Locust Grove’s stately trees, rolling hills, and vistas from a bluff high above the Hudson River all combine to create a grand landscape garden that preserves much of the sense of place established by Samuel Morse more than 150 years ago.
+Locust Grove’s stately trees, rolling hills, and vistas from a bluff high above the Hudson River all combine to create a grand landscape garden.

 William and Martha Young brought a new vision to Locust Grove after acquiring the estate from Samuel Morse’s heirs in 1895.
 They began to purchase adjoining land and built scenic carriage drives along the Hudson River.
 Near the house, Martha Young expanded the formal gardens and today the Cutting Garden preserves her unique style and plant collection.